LAlto96/nixos/docs/CONFIGURATION.md

 The shared pieces are defined in `common-modules.nix`.
 This file imports the main `configuration.nix`, the Stylix theming module and the Home Manager NixOS module with `useGlobalPkgs` disabled and `useUserPackages` enabled.
-It also sets `virtualisation.docker.enable = true`.
-Both hosts include this list of modules via the flake so they start from the same base configuration.
+Docker is now configured per-host so the common modules remain minimal and both hosts start from the same base configuration.

 ## Core System Configuration (`configuration.nix`)

 This file is the heart of the system configuration.
 Key areas include:

 1. **Imports** – brings in other modules such as custom packages from `packages/common.nix`.
-2. **Hardware & Virtualization** – enables virtualbox, libvirtd, Logitech device support, and other hardware options.
-ZRAM swap is also activated.
+2. **Hardware & Virtualization** – enables virtualbox, Logitech device support, and other hardware options.
+ZRAM swap is activated with a higher priority than disk-based swap.
+Docker and libvirtd are enabled only on the desktop host.
 Bluetooth is enabled only for the laptop host.
 Additional udev rules grant Wolf virtual input devices access to `/dev/uinput` and place them on seat9.
 3. **Boot Settings** – systemd-boot with EFI support, kernel modules (e.g., `v4l2loopback`), and plymouth splash.
 4. **Security** – enabling policykit and realtime kit.
 5. **Networking** – hostname, firewall defaults, wireless support, and NetworkManager.